SaphiraSkies/ImageScraper/README.txt

 1. Server runs, listening on port 5051.
 2. Client runs, attempts to connect.
 3. Server listens for a message.
-4. Client sends a url in JSON format. (e.g. {"URL": "http://www.example.com")
+4. Client sends a url in JSON format. (e.g. {"URL":"http://www.example.com")
-5. Server responds with a JSON list of images. (e.g. {"URL": [image1.png, image2.png]})
+5. Server responds with a JSON list of images. (e.g. {"URL":[image1.png, image2.png]})
 6. The client will need to sort and handle the JSON results.

 Note: It is important to send both the message length and the message itself in order to ensure all data is received accurately.